memoll/MicrobiomeBioinformaticsAnalysisWorkshop2023/README.md

 <h2 id="setup">Setup</h2>
-To participate in this Workshop, please install the following <a href="#r">software</a> and <a href="#r-pkg">packages</a>, complete the <a href="#r-course">R courses for beginners</a>, and let us know if you need any help by March 20, 2023.
+To participate in this Workshop, please install the following <a href="#r">software</a> and <a href="#r-pkg">packages</a>, complete the <a href="#r-course">R courses for beginners</a>, and let us know if you need any help before the workshop.

 <div id="r">
   <h3>Install R and RStudio</h3>